monnoval/dotvim/README.md

 # Mon's VIM settings

-This Vim configuration is meant for both macvim and gvim on windows.
-I switch to both Mac and Windows daily for both work and personal stuff.
-Having one Vim setting for both is easily maintainable.
+This Vim configuration was intended for both macvim and gvim on windows.
+Currently, as of 2019, this vimrc is only tested on macOS Mojave.

 ## Features

-- Works both macvim and gvim in windows
 - File browser in left side of screen
 - Easy move between multiple windows and tabs